probcomp/Gen.jl/docs/src/ref/choice_maps.md

 ```
 A choicemap may also have a non-value choicemap stored at an address.
 For instance,
 if a choicemap has another choicemap stored at address `:a`, and this internal choicemap
-has a valuechoicemap stored at address `:b` and another at `:c`, we could perform the following lookups:
+has a Value stored at address `:b` and another at `:c`, we could perform the following lookups:
 ```julia
 value1 = choicemap[:a => :b]
 value2 = choicemap[:a => :c]